tradecoder/firestore-signup-code/README.md

   }

   // Send data to firebase if all information is given
-  // if not,  send error alert and a list of invalid input data
+  // if not send error alert and a list of invalid input

   function onPressSignup(){

     //check and send input error if any